 Good morning, and happy Mother’s Day to all the mommas out there!
 Even if you don’t have children of your own, I’m sure you are special to many.
 Women have a way of mothering even if we aren’t biological or adoptive mothers.

 I also want to acknowledge that this is a hard day for many women.
 Maybe you’ve lost your mother or a child, or perhaps you’re estranged or going through hard times with your family.
 Some of you are unable to have children or are waiting on a lengthy adoption process or fertility treatments, or maybe you aren’t able to be with your mom or children this year due to Covid restrictions… there are so many reasons this day can be a hard one for women.

 Let us all be thinking of those we can reach out to today, and if you fit into any of those categories, I hope you’re able to spend some time this weekend with people who love you and build you up.

 Our plans are pretty low-key.
-Paul made reservations for Mother’s Day brunch at a local inn that is cozy and quaint, but unfortunately David has to work and won’t be able to join us.
+Paul made reservations for Mother’s Day brunch at a local inn that is cozy and quaint, but unfortunately D has to work and won’t be able to join us.
 I guess that’s the way it goes as they get older.